5 Reasons Running Docker Compose in Production is a Risky Bet for 2026

 Many assume that Docker Compose is adequate for production use cases, but this assumption is increasingly flawed.
 In its current form, it can hinder scalability and expose systems to vulnerabilities that larger orchestrators can mitigate.
 The situation is particularly pressing as companies migrate to complex, microservices-based architectures.

 For those looking to safeguard their infrastructure and optimize application performance as they scale, abandoning Docker Compose in favor of advanced orchestration tools is not just wise; it’s urgent.
+Explore alternatives like Kubernetes that offer better solutions for production-ready environments.

 What Is Docker Compose?